kaybee128/Sec-10k-analysis/README.md

 ## Demo
 https://drive.google.com/file/d/1pD-nq-53WAcgLco8AMfcSF5Tzmch-3FI/view?usp=sharing

+## Tech Stack
+1. FrontEnd- HTML + Javascript: They iare one of the most commonly used tech stack for front end development.
+It is easy to comprehend and is compatible with almost all backend tools.
+2. BackEnd- Python + Flask: Chose python due to its succinctness and readability, allowing to accomplish tasks efficiently with minimal code, sometimes just a single line.
+Flask is a python based backend which produces websites which are quick-loading and scalable.
+3. Other Tools and API: sec-edgar-downloader, sec_api, sec-downloader: used them to download sec 10K filings and easy segregation of sections.
+Matplotlib for plotting the graph, bs4 for parsing HTML pages and extracting important information from it.
+Openai library for using the generative AI model for analysing the text.

 ## Contributing
 Contributions are welcome!
 If you have any suggestions, improvements, or bug fixes, feel free to open an issue or submit a pull request.